HandBrake/HandBrake-docs/source/docs/en/latest/technical/official-presets.markdown

 A `Preset` is a group of settings specifically tailored for the software or device you want your videos to play on.
 Selecting a `Preset` can go a long way toward ensuring your video works where you want it to.

-HandBrake includes a number of official `Presets` for specific devices and for general use.
+HandBrake includes a number of official `Presets` that select specific settings to ensure compatibility for specific devices and for general use.
+When selecting one of these `Presets`, higher resolution video will be downscaled to a maximum resolution, and higher frame rates will be peak limited to a maximum frame rate.
+Audio and other settings may also be enforced.

+Here are some examples of how `Presets` work in practice:

+- When selecting one of the 720p30 `Presets`, a Source with 1080p video at 60 frames per second will be downscaled to 720p resolution and peak limited to 30 frames per second
+- When selecting one of the 720p30 `Presets`, a Source with 480p video at 30 frames per second will not be scaled or peak limited
+- When selecting a `Preset` that does not include surround sound, only stereo audio is encoded; the discrete surround audio is dropped
+- When selecting a `Preset` that includes surround sound, stereo audio is encoded and surround audio is "passed through" if possible (or encoded to a compatible format)

+Select a `Preset` and explore which settings have changed.
+These settings will be used to make your new video.

 The default `Fast 1080p30` preset is a good choice if you're just getting started.
 It's fast and compatible across a wide range of software and devices.

-The official `Presets` impose limitations on various settings in order to ensure compatibility with the intended playback software or device.
-For instance, higher resolution video will be downscaled to the maximum resolution, and higher frame rates will be peak limited to the maximum frame rate.

-So, a 1080p video at 60 frames per second will be downscaled to 480p resolution and peak limited to 30 frames per second when using one of the 480p30 `Presets`.
-There may be additional limitations on audio and other settings to ensure compatibility.
-To see what settings will be used to make your new video, select a `Preset` and explore the graphical interface.

 ## General presets